Webinar 57: New Programs: The Creation of Innovative Practices -Featuring WRAP in Fraser Health

 Initiating new emerging programs is very key to PSR.
 Today we will talk about the process of implementing something new.
 How do we know when to take risks?
 How do we create an environment where people can feel safe to be creative and try new things?

-We will be specifically speaking about WRAP, but it has application with any new, innovative program.
+We will be sharing about WRAP, but it has application with any new, innovative program!

 - Participants will learn about the process Fraser Health embarked on to implement WRAP (at that time it was an emerging program)